Quenched local limit theorem for a directed random walk on the backbone of a supercritical oriented percolation cluster for $d \ge 1$: Proofs of the main results

 \begin{proof}[Proof of Theorem \ref{thm:main1}] By construction and shift invariance of $\bP$ we have $Q_N\ll \bP$ for every $N$ and therefore $\tilde Q_n \ll \bP$ for every $n$.
 Furthermore, by exactly the same arguments as on Page 8 in \cite{BethuelsenBirknerDepperschmidtSchluter}, Equation 2.8 therein follows as a consequence of inequality \eqref{eq:29}, that is,

 From this we conclude that the family of Radon--Nikodym derivatives $(d\tilde Q_n/d\bP)_{n=1,2,\dots}$ is uniformly integrable.
 These facts together imply that we also have $Q \ll \bP$ for any $Q$ obtained as in \eqref{eq:77}.
 A standard argument shows that $Q$ is invariant with respect to the point of view of the particle; see Proposition~1.8 in \cite{LiggettIPS1985} for an abstract argument or the proof of Lemma~1 in \cite{DrewitzRamirez2014} for the argument in the case of random walks in random environments.
-The concentration property is the assertion of inequality \eqref{eq:29a}.
 Lastly, for uniqueness of $Q$, see \cite[Remark~2.6]{BethuelsenBirknerDepperschmidtSchluter}, whose validity transfers to $d=1$ and $d=2$ without any further ado. \end{proof}